Strength Training

-The biceps brachii, commonly referred to as the biceps, is a two-headed muscle made up of the bicep short head and the bicep long head and is known as a bi-articular muscle that crosses the shoulder joint and the elbow joint.
+These are known as the bicep short head and the bicep long head.
+It’s known as a bi-articular muscle as it crosses two joints; the shoulder joint and the elbow joint.

 Recommended Reading – Long Head Of The Triceps : 8 Exercises & Techniques To Supersize Your Arms